unalignedcoder/kobo-highlights-exporter/README.md

 - Python 3.6 or higher (tested on Python 3.12)
 - BeautifulSoup4 library for HTML generation
 - Kobo e-reader device (tested on Kobo Aura)
-- USB cable to connect the Kobo device to your computer

 ## Compatibility
 The script is designed to work on Windows, macOS and Linux systems, but to be honest it was only tested on Windows 10...
 Feedback on this will be really appreciated.